byjg/docker-php/docs/image-fpm.md

 *Setting PHP Controller*

-You can define a PHP Controller which is a single PHP file that will process all request.
-This could be useful for REST Applications like Silex, Lumen, Symfony, etc.
+You can define a PHP Controller, which is a single PHP file that will process all requests.
+This is useful for REST applications like Silex, Lumen, Symfony, etc.

 ```bash
 docker run -e PHP_CONTROLLER="/index.php" byjg/php:8.0-fpm-nginx